rajnish93/Machine-Learning/README.md

 ```

 3. Now exit all terminal windows and run it again
 4. Disable conda's base environment on startup using `conda config --set auto_activate_base false`
     Exit the terminal and run it again.
 Now you will see conda's base environment is disable on startup
 5. Create a conda environment
     `conda create -n kaggle python=3.8.5`
     A conda environment is created with name `kaggle` which can be activated using:
     `conda activate kaggle`
+6. Install the package from conda repository or PyPi repository using `conda/pip install package_name`
+7. Create the environment from file using `conda env create -f environment.yml`
+8. List all packages in the current environment:`conda list`
+9. Save packages for future use:`conda list --export > package.yml`
+10. Export your active environment to a new file: `conda env export > environment.yml`